How to Price Your Online Course: A Beginner’s Guide

 Maybe by now you’re clear on what range of prices you could charge for your online course.
 But how do you decide exactly what price to charge?

-But rather, a consumer behavior theory based on the Marshallian Economics theory, hypothesizing that the more a product costs, the fewer people will buy it.
+Enter the Color of Money, a consumer behavior theory based on the Marshallian Economics theory, hypothesizing that the more a product costs, the fewer people will buy it.
 But that’s not the whole story — the key is, the decline in sales isn’t linear and instead happens in tiers.

 What does that mean in plain English?